kolasniwash/nshaw.ca/content/posts/every-python-oneline-i-forget-and-have-to-google.md

 +++
-title = "Every Python One Liner I Forget And Have To Google" date = "2021-02-08"
+title = "Every python one liner I forget and have to google" date = "2021-02-08"
 +++